m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 All of these methods require some support from the underlying hardware to *atomically* make updates to a memory location.
 This is the only way they can actually guarantee that a lock is properly acquired and that protected state changes are performed in a safe, race-free way.

 ## Sync Building Block Spinlock
-We will now focus on “The Performance of Spin Lock Alternatives for Shared Memory Multiprocessors”, a paper that discusses different implementations of spinlocks.
+We will now focus on "The Performance of Spin Lock Alternatives for Shared Memory Multiprocessors", a paper that discusses different implementations of spinlocks.
 Since spinlocks are one of the most basic synchronization primitives and are used to create more complex synchronization constructs, this paper will help us understand both spinlocks and their higher level counterparts.

 ## Need for Hardware Support
 We need the checking of the lock value and the setting of the lock value to happen **atomically**, so that we can guarantee that only one thread at a time can successfully obtain the lock.